TotalTechGeek/handlebars-jle/README.md

 If you have no async helpers to add to your templates, it's strongly recommended you use the synchronous methods.

-While the compiler / optimizer will make the execution fully synchronous if everything in the template is not async, there is still some overhead in JavaScript engiens that slow it down a bit when packing it into a promise, so it should only be used if you've added async helpers to your engine you'd like to use.
+While the compiler / optimizer will make the execution fully synchronous if everything in the template is not async, there is still some overhead in JavaScript engines that slow it down a bit when packing it into a promise, so it should only be used if you've added async helpers to your engine you'd like to use.

 ### Adding Block Helpers